6 Best Day Trips to Pompeii from Sorrento

 Vesuvius by boat| ©Paco Álvarez Bonilla

-• Duration: about 10 hours
+• Duration: approximately 10 hours

-5. Day tour to Pompeii and Positano
+5. Day trip to Pompeii and Positano

 Positano, Amalfi Coast| ©pululante